Monday, September 27, 2021

 Panic in Paradise by Alan Amos (1951)

 About the author: Alan Amos is a pseudonym of Kathleen Moore Knight.
-Surprising little is known about Kathleen Moore Knight (1890-1984), at least online.
-She is not listed in Wikipedia nor the more popular mystery fiction directories; her booklist is on Fantastic Fiction.
-My count is 34 mystery novels, all published by the Crime Club; a few under the pseudonym of Alan Amos.
-See this 1946 interview.
+Kathleen Moore Knight (1890-1984) is one of my absolute favorite authors.
+She wrote 34 mystery novels, all published by the Crime Club; with a few under the pseudonym of Alan Amos.
+See my post All I Know about Kathleen Moore Knight, as well as this Wikipedia article and her booklist on Fantastic Fiction.

 Major characters: